Goncharov (meme): Origin and development

-Goncharov originated when a since-inactive Tumblr user by the name of zootycoon posted a picture of a tag found on a pair of "knockoff boots" which featured details on the nonexistent film Goncharov in place of a brand label, which suggested it was "A film by Matteo JWHJ0715" which was "presented" by Martin Scorsese and included the tagline "The greatest mafia movie ever made".
+Goncharov originated "several years" before November 2022 when now-inactive Tumblr user zootycoon posted a picture of a tag found on a pair of "knockoff boots" which featured details on the nonexistent film Goncharov in place of a brand label.
+The label described "A film by Matteo JWHJ0715 about the Naples mafia" which was "presented" by Martin Scorsese, with the tagline "the greatest mafia movie ever made".
 Another user jokingly replied to the post that "this idiot hasn't seen goncharov"; the post was reblogged with the addition of a screenshot of the comment by user Aveline McEntire in August 2020.
 McEntire's reblog is commonly credited as the origin of the meme.
-Tumblr user Michael Littrell, investigating the origin of the boots, discovered the tag has similarities to a poster for the 2008 film Gomorrah, directed by Matteo Garrone and presented by Scorsese.
-Littrell determined that "Matteo JWHJ0715" and Goncharov were likely misprints of the title and credits from the Gomorrah poster.
+Tumblr user Michael Littrell, investigating the origin of the boots, discovered that the tag had similarities to a poster for Gomorrah, a 2008 film about organized crime in Naples directed by Matteo Garrone and presented by Scorsese.
 In Goncharov's metafiction, users have inconsistently described the film as being directed by either Matteo JWHJ0715 or Scorsese.